RTEMS/rtems-docs/common/content/merge-request-creation.md

 With our GitLab instance, you fork a repo into your personal workspace and use that to manage your changes.
 This means you need to keep your forked project up to date.
-See the `Gitlab forking workflow documentation <https://docs.gitlab.com/ee/user/project/merge_requests/authorization_for_merge_requests.html#forking-workflow>` for details.
-If you are part of a team working on a change you can `collaborate on merge requests <https://docs.gitlab.com/ee/user/project/merge_requests/allow_collaboration.html>`.
+See the [Gitlab forking workflow documentation](https://docs.gitlab.com/ee/user/project/merge_requests/authorization_for_merge_requests.html#forking-workflow) for details.
+If you are part of a team working on a change you can [collaborate on merge requests](https://docs.gitlab.com/ee/user/project/merge_requests/allow_collaboration.html).
-GitLab enforces branch naming rules and provides `branch naming patterns <https://docs.gitlab.com/ee/user/project/repository/branches/index.html#prefix-branch-names-with-issue-numbers>` that simplifies code review and software change management.
-You can `create merge requests from your fork <https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html#when-you-work-in-a-fork>` back to the upstream repository.
+GitLab enforces branch naming rules and provides [branch naming patterns](https://docs.gitlab.com/ee/user/project/repository/branches/index.html#prefix-branch-names-with-issue-numbers) that simplifies code review and software change management.
+You can [create merge requests from your fork](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html#when-you-work-in-a-fork) back to the upstream repository.
 We do not normally squash merge requests.
 A merge request with more than one commit should be buildable at each commit so a bisect of main does not break.